cjones-87/seejonesprojects/README.md

 ## Contact

-You can reach out to me via email at cj@seejonesengineer.com.
+You can reach out to me via email at cj@seejonesengineer.com

+Connect with me on LinkedIn: https://www.linkedin.com/in/cjones1827/

 Visit my portfolio website: https://www.seejonesengineer.com/